Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version)

 \subsubsection{Optical Resolution}

 The optical resolution of laser-assisted side-channel techniques has been discussed extensively by the research community in numerous publications, e.g., in~\cite{boit_ic_2016, lohrke_no_2016, tajik2017power, rahman_physical_2018, rahman_key_2020, stern2020sparta}.
-Nonetheless, we discuss the most important and new insights in the following.
+We discuss the most important and new insights in the following.

-Both \acp{fpga} used in this work were manufactured in a 28\,\si{\nano\meter} technology.
-Although the minimum width of our setup's optical beam is around 1\,\si{\micro\meter}, it should be kept in mind that the technology size does distinguish neither the minimum size of a transistor nor the typical distance between transistors.
+Both \acp{fpga} used in this work were manufactured in \SI{28}{\nano\meter} and even \SI{20}{\nano\meter} technologies.
+Although the minimum width of our setup's optical beam is around \SI{1}{\micro\meter}, it should be kept in mind that the technology size does distinguish neither the minimum size of a transistor nor the typical distance between transistors.
 An important fact is that the laser scanner has a step size in the range of a few nanometers.
 Therefore, while scanning with the laser over the \ac{dut}, the beam covers one specific point on the chip multiple times.
 Consequently, if the beam covers multiple nodes of interest, the \ac{llsi} image shows a different position-dependent superposition of the same nodes at different adjacent pixel locations.
-Besides, the beam intensity follows a Gaussian distribution, which enhances the resolution.
+However, due to the Gaussian intensity distribution of the beam, it might still be possible to extract the logic state.
 This explains why optical probing delivers meaningful results also on structures that are smaller than the beam diameter.